xupei0610/CompositeMotion/README.md

     @article{iccgan,
-        author = {Xu, Pei and Karamouzas, Ioannis}, title = {A GAN-Like Approach for Physics-Based Imitation Learning and Interactive Control}, journal = {Proceedings of the ACM on Computer Graphics and Interactive Techniques}, publisher = {ACM New York, NY, USA}
+        author = {Xu, Pei and Karamouzas, Ioannis}, title = {A GAN-Like Approach for Physics-Based Imitation Learning and Interactive Character Control}, journal = {Proceedings of the ACM on Computer Graphics and Interactive Techniques}, publisher = {ACM New York, NY, USA}
         year = {2021},